karip/audio-codec-algorithms/README.md

  - no heap memory allocations
  - no unsafe code
  - no panicking
- - no dependencies (except dev-dependency to criterion for benchmarking)
+ - only dependencies for testing: no-panic and criterion

 ## Running the example